 Stage 21 will be a largely ceremonial stage, but there will be a sprint finish on the Champs-Élysées to conclude the Grand Boucle.

 Cyclingnews will be bringing you full live coverage, reports, results, news, interviews and analysis throughout the race.
 Read on to find out how to watch the 2020 Tour de France via live stream, no matter your location, with ExpressVPN.

-In terms of sprinters – with only one or two opportunities remaining – double stage Caleb Ewan (Lotto Soudal) leads the way.
-He'll compete against Sam Bennett (Deceuninck-QuickStep), Peter Sagan (Bora-Hansgrohe), Elia Viviani (Cofidis), and Alexander Kristoff (UAE Team Emirates), among others.
-Bennett looks to have oon the Green jersey, but Sagan is pushing him every step of the way, while Trentin lies in third.
+Double stage Caleb Ewan (Lotto Soudal) leads the way in contention for victory on the final day.
+He'll compete against Bennett, Peter Sagan (Bora-Hansgrohe), Elia Viviani (Cofidis), and stage 1 winner Alexander Kristoff (UAE Team Emirates), among others.
+Bennett has all but sewn up the green jersey, but Sagan is pushing him every step of the way, while Matteo Trentin lies (CCC Team) lies in third.

 Click here for details of the route on what is a climber-friendly three weeks in France.
 Check below for all the details of how to watch all the action at the Tour de France.

 The Tour de France is being aired comprehensively across a number of networks, and is being aired live across Europe, Asia and Australia via Eurosport and on the Eurosport Player.

 You can sign up for a subscription to Eurosport Player for £6.99 / $9.26 for a month, £4.99 / $6.61 for a year-long monthly pass, or £39.99 / $52.99 for a 12-month pass.